reddit/baseplate.py/README.rst

 the common things a service needs with as few surprises as possible,
 including:

--  compatibility with Python 2.7 and Python 3.4+
+-  compatibility with Python 3.6+
 -  transparent diagnostic information collection (metrics, tracing, logging)
 -  configuration parsing